jarek7410/pantort/README.md

 install it from [play store](https://tinyurl.com/2eur8m7p) -->
-or downland Releases file ane install it on your phone
+downland Releases file ane install it on your phone